nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 61
 00:03:23,138 --> 00:03:26,601
-[SPEAKER_01]: If we send an email, we're putting their address
+[SPEAKER_01]: When we send an email, we're putting their address

 62
 00:03:26,581 --> 00:03:30,415